psychemedia/storytelling-notes/undutiful-daughter.md

 They cast her then overboard, baby and she, O,
 Together to sink in the cruel salt sea, O.

-11 The moon it was sliining, the tide it was running;
+11 The moon it was shining, the tide it was running;
 O what in the wake of the vessel was swimming?
 'O see, boys!
 O see how she floats on the water!
 O see, boys!
 O see! the undutiful daughter!